richardk70/responsive_websites/README.md

 # responsive_websites
-A few fully responsive websites I did using only HTML, CSS, and JS.
+A couple of responsive Bootstrap website templates I recreated using only HTML, CSS making ample use of Flexbox.
 No frameworks.